-Diet, physical inactivity, and obesity are related to approximately 30–35% of cancer deaths.
-In the United States' excess body weight is associated with the development of many types of cancer and is a factor in 14–20% of all cancer deaths.
-Physical inactivity is believed to contribute to cancer risk not only through its effect on body weight but also through negative effects on immune system and endocrine system.
+In the United States, excess body weight is associated with the development of many types of cancer.
+Physical inactivity is believed to contribute to cancer risk, not only through its effect on body weight, but also through negative effects on the immune and endocrine systems.

 Diets that are low in vegetables, fruits and whole grains, and high in processed or red meats are linked with a number of cancers.
 A high salt diet is linked to gastric cancer, aflatoxin B1, a frequent food contaminate, with liver cancer, and Betel nut chewing with oral cancer.
 This may partly explain why gastric cancer is more common in Japan with its high salt diet and colon cancer is more common in the United States.
 Immigrants develop the risk of their new country, often within one generation, suggesting a substantial link between diet and cancer.

-Up to 10% of invasive cancers are related to radiation exposure, both ionizing and non-ionizing radiation.
+Some invasive cancers are related to radiation exposure, both ionizing and non-ionizing radiation.
 Sources of ionizing radiation include medical imaging and radon gas.
-Radiation can cause cancer in most parts of the body, in all animals, and at any age, although radiation-induced solid tumors usually take 10–15 years, and can take up to 40 years, to become clinically manifest, and radiation-induced leukemias typically require 2–10 years to appear.
+Radiation can cause cancer in most parts of the body, in all animals, and at any age.
 Radiation is a more potent source of cancer when it is combined with other cancer-causing agents, such as radon gas exposure plus smoking tobacco.

-Medical use of ionizing radiation is a growing source of radiation-induced cancers.
+- Medical use of ionizing radiation is a growing source of radiation-induced cancers.
 Ionizing radiation may be used to treat other cancers, but this may, in some cases, induce a second form of cancer.
-It is also used in some kinds of medical imaging.
-One report estimates that approximately 29,000 future cancers could be related to the approximately 70 million CT scans performed in the US in 2007.
-It is estimated that 0.4% of cancers in 2007 in the United States are due to CT's performed in the past and that this may increase to as high as 1.5–2% with rates of CT usage during this same time period.
+It is used in some kinds of medical imaging.

 The vast majority of cancers are non-hereditary.
 Hereditary cancers are primarily caused by an inherited genetic defect.
-Less than 0.3% of the population are carriers of a genetic mutation which has a large effect on cancer risk and these cause less than 3–10% of all cancer.
+Less than 0.3% of the population are carriers of a genetic mutation which has a large effect on cancer risk.
 Some of these syndromes include: certain inherited mutations in the genes BRCA1 and BRCA2 with a more than 75% risk of breast cancer and ovarian cancer, and hereditary nonpolyposis colorectal cancer (HNPCC or Lynch syndrome) which is present in about 3% of people with colorectal cancer, among others.